Electrically controlled photonic circuits of field-induced dipolaritons with huge nonlinearities

 Interestingly, based on this demonstration, we estimate that both polariton blockade and anti-blockade at the quantum level of only 2-polaritons should be feasible in such a system.
 This can be seen from Eq. \ref{eq:gate_dens}, that suggests that by further reducing $\tau_p\times w$ by $\frac{N_P}{2}$, a similar $n_G$ can be achieved with $N_P=2$.
 This implies that $\tau_p \times w \leq 7.5 \mu m \cdot ps$ should allow a true 2-polariton blockade and anti-blockade.
-The estimates of the relevant values extracted from our experiment and the projected target $\tau_p\times w$ are presented in table \ref{tbl1}: in the current experiments we estimate $\tau_p \times w \simeq 1100 \mu m \cdot ps$.
-This estimation of $N_P$ and $\tau_p\times w$ is strict and puts a upper bound on $n_G$ (see SM for more details).
-The polariton natural linewidth $\gamma_{P} < 0.3 meV$ (see Fig. S1) limits the polariton pulse duration to be $\geq 14 ps$.
-This in turn implies that the lateral width of the optical mode should be $0.5 \mu m$, a value that should be easily achieved by standard lithography techniques and can safely support guided modes.
-We thus conclude that gated dipolaritons in narrow WGs are promising platform for the first observation of the long-sought 2-polariton blockade, a crucial building-block for deterministic quantum photonic integrated circuitry.
-This demonstration of the fundamental building blocks for electrically controlled photonic logic circuitry in a scalable, planar, on-chip photonic platform approaching the true quantum limit, will open up vast opportunities to realize various types of complex photonic processing, either classical or quantum, using dressed dipolar photons.
+The estimates of the relevant values extracted from our experiment and the projected target $\tau_p\times w$ are presented in table \ref{tbl1}: in the current experiments we estimate $\tau_p \times w \simeq 1100 \mu m \cdot ps$, the estimation of $N_P$ and $\tau_p\times w$ is strict and puts a upper bound on $n_G$(see SM for more details).
+The polariton natural linewidth $\gamma_{P} < 0.3 meV$, see Fig. S1, Fourier limits the polariton pulse duration to be $\geq 14 ps$.
+Implies that the lateral width of the optical mode should be $0.5 \mu m$, a value that should be easily achieved by standard lithography techniques and can safely support guided modes.
+We conclude that gated dipolaritons in narrow WGs are close to the first observation of the long-sought 2-polariton blockade, positioning WG-polaritons as a promising platform for quantum photonic integrated circuitry with strong photon-photon interactions.
+The device concepts reported here are therefore important building blocks towards a full on-chip complex photonic quantum circuitry with polaritons.

-\textbf{Acknowledgments:} R.R. and D.L. acknowledge the support from the Israeli Science Foundation Grants 836/17 and 1087/22, and from the NSF-BSF Grant 2019737.
-J.H., N.L and H.D. acknowledge the support of the National Science Foundation under grant DMR 2004287, the Army Research Office under grant W911NF-17-1-0312, and the Air Force Office of Scientific Research under grant FA2386-21-1-4066, and the Gordon and Betty Moore Foundation under grant N031710.
-This research is funded in part by the Gordon and Betty Moore Foundation’s EPiQS Initiative, Grant GBMF9615 to L. N. Pfeiffer, and by the National Science Foundation MRSEC grant DMR 2011750 to Princeton University.